 See also #4639.

-#2 Updated by Debbie Lockett about 1 month ago
+Updated by Debbie Lockett over 3 years ago

 Thanks for getting in touch to let us know about the issue.
 I'm afraid we don't really have experience with Webpack, but I'll investigate.
 As you suggest, the problem here could be the same as with the use of SaxonJS in Electron (bug #4639).